 Transportation Research Center - East Liberty, Ohio

-Port Columbus International Airport - Columbus, Ohio
+Port Columbus International Airport - Columbus, Ohio (SOLD OUT)

 Focus: Operations management

 Focus: Operational excellence in creative spaces, visual management, culture change

 Scotts Miracle-Gro Co. - Marysville, Ohio (SOLD OUT)

 Worthington Industries - Columbus, Ohio (SOLD OUT)